Skip to main content

 How To Talk Like An Australian Hunter

-It's always fun to listen to an Australian hunter from the Outback.
+It's always fun to listen to an Australian hunter from the Outback .
 In the USA, we probably have seen one of these guys on TV saying something like in the video below.
+If you want to talk like this, it is best to find a good hat to set the mood.
+It can get pretty hot and dusty in the Outback.

 Full Moon

 Driving in the car, I like to ask my son what color the traffic lights are and then I tell him that green means "go" and red means "stop."
 We talk about all sorts of things like that.
 So when I pointed out the big, beautiful full moon to him, he commented on it being round and yellow.
-Since it was low on the horizon, the moon soon disappeared behind the buildings of downtown St. Paul.
+Since it was low on the horizon, the moon soon disappeared behind the buildings of downtown St. Paul .
 That's when my two-year-old said that we would "see another moon!"
-I told him that I was pretty sure Earth only has one moon.
+I told him that I was pretty sure Earth only has one moon .
 Boy was I wrong!
 Another mile or so up the road and it turns out he was right!

 Happy Valentine's Day!